arshsinghphd/TeamActivities/Module03/README.md

         print(f"{error_count} tests failed!")
 ```

-This seems like a lot for every function, but if I accidently typed `red1+red2` instead of minus, it would be a *very* difficult error to catch later.
+This seems like a lot for every function, but if I accidentally typed `red1+red2` instead of minus, it would be a *very* difficult error to catch later.
 By writing the test function, I can catch the error right away.

 > TASK:
 > Discuss